kubeflow/pipelines/k8s/README.md

 - Make sure minikube and kubectl are installed
 - Make sure Argo is installed and started.
 - Git clone the repository under ${GOPATH}/src, as recommended by golang.
-- Point minikube to use docker deamon on the host machine by running
+- Point minikube to use docker daemon on the host machine by running
 ```
 eval $(minikube docker-env)
 ```